sksq96/dress-your-pet/astronaut.md

-Dress the animal up like an astronaut
+Fit an astronaut suit to the animal as it is.
+Keep everything else same as original